cryinkfly/podman-rootless-quadlets/quadlets/filebrowser-quantum/radicale/README.md

 💡 **Key takeaway:**

 - Let the pod handle its own startup via `WantedBy=default.target`, and avoid systemd dependencies from NPM → this prevents deadlocks while ensuring proper resolution of container hostnames.

+### Radicale - Authorization only via Username

+Currently, there are still problems with secure login via calendar or contacts clients.
+Only the username is checked; the API token is accepted but not verified.